 - Chicken: it’s best to use chicken breast, alternatively turkey breast.

-- Spices and aromatics: onion garlic, French/Italian seasoning, paprika powder, broth, sun-dried tomatoes, and Worcestershire sauce.
-The last two ingredients are really a flavor bomb!
+- Spices and aromatics: onion garlic, French/Italian herbs, paprika, broth, sun-dried tomatoes, and Worcestershire sauce.
+The last two ingredients are adding so much flavor to the dish!

 - To finish: optionally – feta cheese and chopped parsley.